December 7, 2023

 $ ssh-copy-id root@IP_address_of_VPS

-The shell should prompt you to enter the password for the username of the VPS.
-I mixed root with user passwords thus had issue login in.
+The shell prompted me to type the password for the username of the VPS.

 Still on the local machine, I ran: